Presidential Search Advisory Committee

 Emma Chaput, associate professor of human biology at COCC.
 Emma has a bachelor’s degree in biology from Johns Hopkins University and a master’s in public health from Yale University; she has been at COCC since 2011.

-Laura Craska Cooper, vice chair of the COCC Board of Directors.
+Laura Craska Cooper, chair of the COCC Board of Directors.
 Representing Crook County and eastern Deschutes County, Laura has served on the board since 2012, including a year as chair; she is a founding partner of BRIX Law LLP in Bend, and has lived in Prineville since 1998.

 Andrew Davis, director of student life at COCC.
 Andrew was born and raised in Bend; he attended Mountain View High School, COCC, OSU-Cascades and then earned his master’s degree from Eastern Oregon University.
 He worked for OSU-Cascades before moving into his current role in 2016.

 Thor Erickson, assistant professor of culinary arts at COCC.
 Thor earned his culinary degree at Columbia Community College and has worked in the restaurant industry in the San Francisco area, and in Europe; he has taught at COCC since 2009 and in 2013 was named “Best Cooking Teacher in the World” by the International Association of Culinary Professionals.